 - Peterborough Public Health Board member

-Gary and his wife Debbie, have two grown sons, and six grandchildren.
+Gary and his wife Debbie, have two grown sons, and seven grandchildren.

 Bob Hall, Citizens’ Appointee